Billing for CLIA Waived Tests: Ensuring Proper Reimbursement

 Setting Up Your Billing System for CLIA Waived Tests

 Let’s delve into setting up your billing system for CLIA waived tests.
 Proper setup helps avoid denials and keeps your practice running smoothly.
-If you bill for CLIA-waived tests regularly, organizing your CPT codes, modifiers, and fee schedule correctly can save you time, frustration, and money.
+If you bill for CLIA-waived tests regularly, correctly organizing your CPT codes, modifiers, and fee schedule can save you time, frustration, and money.

 Step 1: Automate the QW Modifier